andycroll/andycroll.com/_posts/2022/2022-01-31-infrastructure-software-we-use-to-run-our-saas.md

 [Fireside](https://fireside.fm) to host the podcast, but I'd probably go with [Transistor](https://transistor.fm/?via=andycroll) these days.

-We host our blog on Wordpress hosted by [Flywheel](https://getflywheel.com) primarily due to it's excellent development experience.
+We host our blog on Wordpress hosted by [Flywheel](https://getflywheel.com) primarily due to its excellent development experience.

 [ConvertKit](https://convertkit.com) has somewhat moved away from being an ideal tool for SaaS email marketing communication, but it’ll do for now.